When you need a skip licence

 You need a licence from the Royal Borough of Greenwich to keep a skip on the roadside.
-You cannot get the licence yourself - the request has to come from a skip hire company has to apply for the licence.
+You cannot get the licence yourself - a skip hire company has to apply for the licence.

-The Royal Borough has an approved list of skip companies and you will need to approach one of these companies, who will then apply for a licence on your behalf.
+Royal Greenwich has an approved list of skip companies and you will need to approach one of these companies, who will then apply for a licence on your behalf.